The future is electric

 Infrastructure sometimes panders, other times facilitates change in certain sectors of the economy.

-In the case of electric vehicles, the ability to easily recharge one's vehicle will further drive market growth and may generate a virtuous circle for users, service providers, and automakers.
-Looking ahead, two different scenarios are hypothesized for the near future.
+In the case of electric vehicles, the ability to easily recharge one's vehicle will further drive market growth and may generate a virtuous circle for users, service providers and automakers.

 2025